 Only Registered Septic Sludge Removers have permits provided to them by the Health Department.
-Please contact the following when you are ready to pump your system:
+Please contact the office at 973-728-2720 for a current list of licensed contractors.

 - Where can I find specific information on mosquito adulticiding in Passaic County and how will I be notified of the adulticiding?